emiliqn101/Scrape-and-Export-To-Google-Sheet-Project/README.md

 # Scrape and Export To Google Sheet Project

-This is a web scraper that scrapes the site foreclosure.com and than writes the scraped data to a google sheets using the google-api.
+Description: This project involves web scraping data from foreclosure.com and then exporting the scraped data to Google Sheets using the Google API.

 **Time to Complete: 4 hours**